Free Tenant Background Check

 What’s included in the free tenant background check?

-The free tenant screening check includes a SSN trace and identity confirmation, along with their date of birth.
-It also verifies their last known address and how long they’ve lived there, along with other known aliases.
+The free tenant screening check includes a SSN trace and identity confirmation, along with their last known address and how long they’ve lived there, along with other known aliases.

 How can we offer a tenant background check free?